miroslavpejic85/mirotalksfu/README.md

 $ cp app/src/config.template.js app/src/config.js
 # Copy docker-compose.template.yml in docker-compose.yml and edit it if needed
 $ cp docker-compose.template.yml docker-compose.yml
-# Build or rebuild services
+# Build or rebuild services - be patient, the first time will take a few minutes, in the meantime have a good coffee ;)
 $ docker-compose build
 # Create and start containers
 $ docker-compose up # -d